bitcoinbrisbane/sats-for-commits/README.md

 # sats-for-commits
-Sats for commits allows project owners to add bitcoin bounties on their issues.
+Sats for commits allows project owners to add bitcoin bounties on their issues to pay for contributions, and let contributors claim bitcoin for their commits with their GPG key.

 ## Setup